Three Strikes and You’re Out

 We can do better, can’t we?

 Fortunately, there are steps that any organisation can take to increase the return on their investment in leadership development.
 Let’s take a look at where this firm struck out and my recommendations for what they could do differently next time.

 Strike One: No messaging about why the program mattered.

 Recommendation: Ensure Alignment

 The law firm needs to start by explicitly aligning the leadership training program’s topics, concepts, and skills to the firm’s goals and mission.
 Are they hoping to improve productivity?
 Reduce turnover?
 Increase employee engagement?
-What behaviors does the firm desire and expect from program graduates?
+What behaviours does the firm desire and expect from program graduates?
 How will the program help?
-If the firm can’t articulate how the program will increase job and organizational success, they should rethink the program—it may not be a good investment.
+If the firm can’t articulate how the program will increase job and organisational success, they should rethink the program—it may not be a good investment.

 Strike Two: No guidance and support in using the skills back on the job.

 For learning to translate to real-world application, the concepts, skills, and behaviours must be integrated into day-to-day work.
 In this case, each participant could be asked to set one or two behavioural goals based on the 360-degree feedback they received.
 Then, each participant could work with their boss to validate the goals and create a tactical plan for ensuring that new behaviours become part of their work routine.

 Recommendation: Develop a Sustainment Strategy

 Lastly, the program owners should plan for and communicate how learners will be expected to apply new skills, as well as what they will be held accountable for in the long term.
 Sustainment plans help to ensure the program won’t be just “one and done.”
 Mechanisms could include peer forums and/or periodic check-ins with stakeholders and the executive team.